 The worst error code of all is 86.
 It means that your account is blocked.
-You need to contact Disney Plus customer service because you could have been hacked.
+You need to contact Disney Plus customer service because your account could have been hacked.
 Error Code 87 also refers to a login and password issue, and you should probably sign out and sign in again.

 Downloads from Sharing

 You can use Disney Plus to watch movies and TV shows offline too.
-This benefit is another reason why someone decides to share their Disney Plus account with a friend.
+This benefit is another reason someone might decide to share their Disney Plus account with a friend.
 Maybe they want to download a few HD movies for the road.
 They can use the Disney Plus app and their friend’s account credentials once or twice.
 Downloads are limited to ten devices, meaning it fills up fairly quickly when sharing your Disney Plus login information.

 Overall, the possibility of sharing your Disney+ login information with friends and family can be what makes someone decide to get their very own account.